top of page

 Athena Childs Fleisher

-Raised in Michigan and South Florida, Athena pursued a career in international public health, earned both an MBA and MPH degree, and after working in Africa, China, Mexico, and Dominica, now works full time as the Director of Food Systems Programs for Tanager, an international agricultural development nonprofit.
+Raised in Michigan and South Florida, Athena pursued a career in international public health, earned both an MBA and MPH degree, and worked in Kenya, Ethiopia, China, Mexico, Dominica, and India, among other locales.
+In recent years, she transitioned out of her roles working for international agriculture, nutrition, and maternal/child health nonprofits, and became a certified Montessori guide (teacher).
+Currently she works at Abintra Montessori School in Nashville.

 Jesse Fleisher